Moddable-OpenSource/moddable/documentation/devices/esp32.md

     If you choose to clone the ESP-IDF, select the `v4.4 (release version)` of the esp-idf.

-2. If you did not clone the ESP-IDF during the ESP-IDF Tools installation, clone the v4.4 tag of the `ESP-IDF` Github repository into your `~/esp32` directory.
+2. If you did not clone the ESP-IDF using the ESP-IDF Windows Installer, clone the v4.4 tag of the `ESP-IDF` Github repository into your `~/esp32` directory.
 Make sure to specify the `--recursive` option.
 For instance, in **Git Bash**:

     ```text
     cd ~/esp32